The Intake

 Insights into physician burnout rates by specialty

 The impact of burnout varies across the medical field, with some specialties facing more severe challenges than others.
-Emergency medicine physicians experience the highest burnout rate at 65%, closely followed by internal medicine and pediatrics at 60% and 59%, respectively.
-This represents a significant increase, especially in emergency medicine, which saw a 20% jump from 2018 figures.
+Emergency medicine physicians reported the highest burnout rate at 63% in the 2024 report.
+Obstetrician gynecology (OB/GYNs) and oncology reported the next-highest rates at 53% each.
+They were followed closely by pediatrics, family medicine, and radiology at 51% each.

 High-risk specialties for burnout